gsipes00/gsipes00/README.md

 # gsipes00

 Hello out there.
-I work with machine by hand and with digits by digits.
+I work with machines by hand and with digits by digits.
 Cheers to those that seek to learn and conquer their fears.